OSGeo/gdal/gdal/doc/source/development/rfc/rfc56_millisecond_precision.rst

 -------

-This RFC aims at adding millisecond accuracy to OFTTime and OFTDateTime fields, as a number of formats support it explicitely or implicitely :
+This RFC aims at adding millisecond accuracy to OFTTime and OFTDateTime fields, as a number of formats support it explicitly or implicitly :
 MapInfo, GPX, Atom (GeoRSS driver), GeoPackage, SQLite, PostgreSQL, CSV, GeoJSON, ODS, XLSX, KML (potentially GML too)...